Cloud Providers Comparison: Which One Is Right for You

 Oracle Cloud

-Oracle Cloud offers 65 cloud solutions, including standard applications like Kubik, Terraform, and cloud events.
+The Oracle Cloud Infrastructure offers 65 cloud solutions, including standard applications like Kubik, Terraform, and cloud events.
 Oracle has one of the world’s most accessed electronic medical records platforms.
 When Oracle purchased Cerner, this gave Oracle a strong cloud presence to grow its medical services business.

 IBM Cloud